 When you Save, several files will be saved with the same base name but with different extensions.
 One of these files (.uct) will be used by PiCPro when downloading your ladder.
-Another file (.ucp) will be used by this G&L Motion Control DeviceNet Configuration Software when downloading the personality file to the DeviceNet scanner module.
+Another file (.ucp) will be used by this Danaher Motion DeviceNet Configuration Software when downloading the personality file to the DeviceNet scanner module.

-10. For PiC and standalone MMC CPUs, after exiting the Save As menu, right-click on the G & L Scanner symbol to bring up a menu.
+10. For PiC and standalone MMC CPUs, after exiting the Save As menu, right-click on the Danaher Motion Scanner symbol to bring up a menu.
 This time select Download.
 You must have the PiCPro cable connected between your workstation and the configuration port on the DeviceNet scanner module.
 Select the Download button and wait for the operation to be completed.

 Note: If the Download dialog indicates the Baud Rate as "Not Connected", first check for proper cabling.
 And then, be sure the ladder scan in the CPU is stopped.
-Stopping the scan.

 For MMC for PC CPUs, use PiCPro Professional Edition, select Online | Download Hex.
 Enter the name of the personality file (.ucp) and select the port as MMC for PC.
-More information can be found in Chapter 3. click here: Downloading a Hex File.
+More information can be found in Chapter 3.